MicrosoftDocs/power-platform/power-platform/admin/about-microsoft-cloud-canada.md

  You must be updated to [!INCLUDE[pn_crm_online_2015_update](../includes/pn-crm-online-2015-update.md)] or later prior to migrating to the Canada datacenter.
 Customers can schedule their update.

 ### If I have both Microsoft 365 services and model-driven apps in Dynamics 365, how will migration be handled?
  The migration of each service will be handled separately.
 For Dynamics 365 (online), you’ll be able to choose their migration date and time. [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)] will work with you to schedule the migration.
-For [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] scheduling and migration, see [New datacenter regions for Office 365](https://technet.microsoft.com/library/dn878163.aspx).
+For [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] scheduling and migration, see [Moving core data to new Microsoft 365 datacenter geos](https://technet.microsoft.com/library/dn878163.aspx).

 ### Can I move Microsoft 365 and model-driven apps in Dynamics 365 at the same time?
  The move process for each service is handled separately.
 The move can be requested to coincide with the [!INCLUDE[pn_office_365_admin_center](../includes/pn-office-365-admin-center.md)] move.